Stage presence

 The stage entrance

 "Everything is only repetition."
-(Maria Callas, opera singer, cited as epigraph to the chapter)
+(Maria Callas, opera singer)

 EXERCISE